More virus cases on cruise ship off Japan; China death toll exceeds 500

 The death toll from the virus in mainland China jumped by 73 to 563, with more than 28,000 confirmed infections there.

-Financial analysts have cut their growth outlook for the world’s second-largest economy, with ratings agency Moodys pointing to a risk to auto sales and production.
+Financial analysts have cut their growth outlook for the world’s second-largest economy, with ratings agency Moody’s pointing to a risk to auto sales and production.

 But global stocks extended their recovery, cheered by record closes in Wall Street benchmarks following encouraging economic data and China’s announcement of a tariff cut on some imports from the United States, which analysts saw as a move to boost confidence.